BriOD/accountability_journal/notes.md

 TODO:
-[] Be able to create an entry with daily activity accounts being shown -on entry show page, have form to create a new DailyActivity.
+[] Be able to create an entry with daily activity accounts being shown [x] on entry show page, have form to create a new DailyActivity.
-[] add more daily_activities to an entry via AJAX
+    [] make the form correct, need a boolean option for completeion, and need options from collection for daily_activity [] add more daily_activities to an entry via AJAX
 [] Display a user's journal with all the entries